Fmstrat/plex-ssl/README.md

 Use the following port forwarding options on your firewall.
 - External port 33443 -> pms-vm:33443

+You must close/remove/block any non HTTPS ports on your firewall and/or router that previously connected to your PMS server(s) over HTTP.

 Download and install Plex
 --------------